2026 West Central Youth Baseball League Rules

 -

-The on-field coach/pitcher must get out of field of play when ball is put in play, by being struck by batter so that no interference occurs between a player making a play on the ball and the coach/pitcher.
-If coach/pitcher causes interference with either batted ball or fielder, it shall be ruled a dead ball with runners, if any on base, not advancing.
-If infraction happens again with the same batter on the same at bat, then the batter is ruled out and any base runners will have to go back to original base occupied before infraction occurred.
+The on-field coach/pitcher must get out of the field of play when the ball is put in play, by being struck by a batter so that no interference occurs between a player making a play on the ball and the coach/pitcher.
+If the coach/pitcher causes interference with either batted ball or fielder, it shall be ruled a dead ball with runners, if any on base, not advancing.
+If infraction happens again with the same batter on the same at bat, then the batter is ruled out and any base runners will have to go back to the original base occupied before infraction occurred.
 If this happens more than twice in one game, then every time after that, the batter will be declared out.
-Any batter anywhere in lineup.
+Any batter anywhere in the lineup.

 -